Library Director

 Will past fines be forgiven?

-Will there still be due dates?
+Are there still due dates?

 Yes!
 “No fines” doesn’t mean “no responsibility.”
 Items will still have loan periods with a set number of renewals unless there are holds.
 If an item is lost, you will be billed the cost of the item unless you return it.
 If an item is damaged, you will be billed for its cost.